Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

 TODO to finish this prototype:

-  * Hide EasyBuild-production and EasyBuild-infrastructure for regular users.

   * cpe modules, and a script that generates them automatically?

     Challenge in case we switch to a hierarchical MNS